 - Inability or difficulty to produce speech sounds.

 - Difficulty maintaining speech fluency.

-- Difficulty of distinguishing speech sounds in languages.
+- The difficulty of distinguishing speech sounds in languages.

 - Inability to produce a speaking voice.